Skip to content

 The pattern

-A user (or another agent) types @<name> inside a channel.
-The channel's bridge layer parses the mention before the message is appended to the session.
+A user (or another agent) types @<name> inside a session.
+The message layer parses the mention when the message is appended.
 Three branches:

 Mention resolves to Action